…and why that’s a good thing for future construction projects

-1. The amount of project data we need to manage is growing every day
+1. increasing amount of project data

 Major projects generate gigabytes of data, not to mention multiple models with associated databases.
 To keep on top of this data deluge, we must use shared data environments to store, sort and interact with it effectively – while maintaining strict security access.
 This approach also allows designers and engineers to make informed decisions using a global ecosystem of data, as opposed to that which is only available within and across a single project.

-2. Data provides a joined-up approach from contract through design to execution
+2. Data as a joined-up approach

 Key stakeholders, right across a project, should be sharing their data and insight, starting with those working on the contract, so that everyone has a clear understanding of the full scope of work and the plan for delivering it.
 Engaging all players, from design to delivery teams, upfront and ensuring a steady flow of information will help to fully integrate teams and ensure there are no gaps, so projects run more smoothly and produce better outcomes.